Quokka: Discovery and name

 The word "quokka" is originally derived from a Noongar word, which was probably gwaga or gawaga.
-Today, the Noongar people refer to them by either that name or another that has been variously rendered in English as 'ban-gup' or 'bungeup'.
+Today, the Noongar people refer to them by either that name or another that has been variously rendered in English as ban-gup or bungeup.

 In 1658, Dutch mariner Samuel Volckertszoon wrote of sighting "a wild cat" on the island.
-In 1696, Dutch explorer Willem de Vlamingh mistook them for giant rats, and renamed the Wadjemup island 't Eylandt 't Rottenest, which means "the rat nest island" in Dutch.
+In 1696, Dutch explorer Willem de Vlamingh mistook them for giant rats, and renamed the Wadjemup Island 't Eylandt 't Rottenest, which means "the rat nest island" in Dutch.
 Vlamingh had originally described them "as a kind of rat as big as a common cat".

 Ecology

 On the mainland, quokkas prefer areas with more vegetation, both for a wider variety of food and also for cover from predators such as dingoes, red foxes, and feral cats.
-In the wild, the quokka's range is restricted to a very small range in the South West of Western Australia, with a number of small scattered populations.
-One large population exists on Rottnest Island and a smaller population is on Bald Island near Albany.
+In the wild, the quokka is restricted to a very small range in the South West region of Western Australia, with a number of small scattered populations.
+A large population exists on Rottnest Island with a smaller one on Bald Island near Albany.
 These islands are free of the aforementioned predators.
 On Rottnest, quokkas are common and occupy a variety of habitats, ranging from semiarid scrub to cultivated gardens.
 Prickly Acanthocarpus plants, which are unaccommodating for humans and other relatively large animals to walk through, provide their favourite daytime shelter for sleeping.
 Additionally, they are known for their ability to climb trees.

 Diet

 Like most macropods, quokkas eat many types of vegetation, including grasses, sedges and leaves.
 A study found that Guichenotia ledifolia, a small shrub species of the family Malvaceae, is one of the quokka's favoured foods.
-Rottnest Island visitors are urged to never feed quokkas, in part because eating "human food" such as chips can cause dehydration and malnourishment, both of which are detrimental to the quokka's health.
+Rottnest Island visitors are urged to never feed quokkas, in part because eating "human food" such as bread can cause dehydration and malnourishment, both of which are detrimental to the quokka's health.
 Despite the relative lack of fresh water on Rottnest Island, quokkas do have high water requirements, which they satisfy mostly through eating vegetation.
 On the mainland, quokkas only live in areas that have 600 mm or more of rain per year.
-The quokkas chew their cud, similar to cows.
+The quokkas chew their cud, similar to cattle.